wolfoerster/DoublePendulum/README.md

 To stop a running simulation, click [Stop] or do a right mouse button click in the Poincare map.

 Before you start a new simulation, you can change the color of the previous Poincare points with the color buttons.
-You can remove the points from the last simulation with Ctrl right click.
+You can remove the points of the last simulation with Ctrl right mouse button click.